Segregated student's life changes after getting access to regular classrooms

 “He seems to be able to initiate some conversations with us,” Sandy Clayton said.
 “That’s huge for us because so many times, he couldn’t explain to us what he was thinking or what he was going through at school, but now he seems quite happy and quite content to tell us about his day.”

-Robert Clayton says Sam has become more confident, independent and he’s learned how to advocate for himself in public, too.
-On a recent trip to McDonald’s and Safeway with his dad, Sam ordered his own drink, greeted a cashier and helped his dad pick out groceries.
+Robert Clayton said Sam has become more confident, independent, and he’s learned how to advocate for himself in public, too.
+On a recent trip to McDonald’s and Safeway with his dad, Sam ordered his own drink, greeted a cashier, and helped his dad pick out groceries.

 Sam’s second year at Decatur will see him spending more time each day with general education students, according to his parents.

-Note: Editor’s note: The video above about Sam Clayton’s journey was originally published in May 2018.
-Tune into KING 5 Thursday at 9 p.m. to see Sam’s progress.